johnbamberg/johnbamberg.github.io/publications.md

 - Synchronising primitive groups of diagonal type exist,
 Bulletin of the London Mathematical Society,
 with Michael Giudici, Jesse Lansdown, Gordon Royle.

-## Submitted

 - The minimum degree of minimal Ramsey graphs for cliques,
+Bulletin of the London Mathematical Society,
 with Anurag Bishnoi and Thomas Lesgourges.

+## Submitted

+- Codes and designs in Johnson graphs from symplectic actions on quadratic forms,
+with Alice Devillers, Mark Ioppolo, Cheryl E. Praeger.
 - Implications of vanishing Krein parameters on Delsarte designs, with applications in finite geometry,
 with Jesse Lansdown.
 - FinInG: a package for finite incidence geometry,